asaiahL9/4883-SoftwareTools-Logan/Assignments/A08/README.md

 To run this program install requirements.txt using the command ```pip install -r requirements.txt```

 The paths were the most difficult implementation of this program for me.
-I have lots of optional parameters and it all became a jumbled mess in my opinion.
+I changed to format severall times and I have lots of optional parameters and it all became a jumbled mess in my opinion.
 My future APIs will definitely have better structure.

 At this point I am not sure which funtionalities I've added or misinterpreted.